 Sam guides the expansion of Not For Sale's global social enterprise initiatives to empower communities at risk to trafficking and exploitation.
 With a business education and experience in the technology and microfinance industries in Central America, Sam enjoys working through the daily challenges of integrating social impact and the development of world-class products.
 Not For Sale's business team is dedicated to modeling a new economy in which businesses are profitable and enhance the lives of those they serve.
 In his free time, you will catch Sam biking the streets of San Francisco, reading the news and singing along to tunes.

-Sarah joins the Not For Sale team from a diverse background spanning from paralegal work to coaching youth volleyball.
-Graduating with an undergraduate degree in political science and creative writing from Vassar College, Sarah manages the social media, storytelling and impact reporting for Not For Sale.
-As the Communications Coordinator, she is able to combine her passion for human rights work with her hobby of geeking out over the newest infographics, and swooning over perfectly written sentences.
-When not at work, you can find Sarah perfecting her carrot soup recipe, and inviting the fellows over for cooking lessons.
+Sarah joins the Not For Sale team from a diverse background spanning from marketing, to paralegal work, to coaching youth volleyball.
+Sarah drives the storytelling, community management and impact reporting for Not For Sale.
+Running the communications department, she is able to combine her passion for human rights work with her background in analysis to identify the value of every infographics, and perfectly written sentence to ensure that our message and our mission is reaching as many people as possible.
+When not at work, you can find Sarah perfecting her carrot soup recipe, and inviting the staff over for dinner.